 Fertilisation

-Fertilize with more iron content in the mix.
+Fertilize the mix with more iron content.
 Apply 0.5 pounds of nitro per 1000 square feet.

 Pest control

 Add pest control application for bugs and grubs.
-The best time for adding a pest control treatment is in June and after rainfall.
+The best time to add pest control treatment is in June and after rainfall.

 Apply fungicide when you see brown patches in your KBG lawn.